Vita

 Abstraction as visualized emotion

-“Every creative work requires sensitive detail design – sometimes in barely perceptible nuances.
+“Every creative work requires sensitive detail design –

-It is precisely these details that contribute to achieving the desired overall effect, which is why I always pay the same attention to every detail as I do to the work as a whole.
+which is why I always pay the same attention to every detail as I do to the work as a whole.

 The visualized emotion emerges as a complete picture from the overall harmony of designed details.”